conoro/hugo.conoroneill.com/content/post/flight-ei123-and-the-death-of-the-aer-lingus-brand.md

 I would like to mention those Aer Lingus staff who showed some empathy towards the 300 passengers - specifically the captain of the original flight and the flight attendant who is also a runner and knew what a huge blow all of this was to her fellow athletes.

-I did not hear the worry "sorry" outside of that, apart from the classic legal-speak "we're sorry to hear that".
+I did not hear the word "sorry" outside of that, apart from the classic legal-speak "we're sorry to hear that".

 ### What does Aer Lingus stand for in 2018?